 We have looked at 2 case studies on using storytelling or story-based learning effectively for building a course.
 Hope you have enjoyed it and that you will give me your valuable feedback on the article.

 Custom Courses With The Storytelling Approach

-, our Instructional Designers constantly look at ways in making courses engaging and meaningful.
+At Tesseract Learning, our Instructional Designers constantly look at ways in making courses engaging and meaningful.
 We use a variety of techniques, with storytelling being one of them.
 We find storytelling to be quite universal, though we need strong support from the SME’s to help blend the story with the main content.
 Without SME support, we will not able to provide the right contextualization.
 As you know, communication is always a two-way street.

 We use LXD or learning experience design in a way that the courses we build are useful and meaningful to our audiences.

 To know more about how storytelling can fit your needs or set up a call for discussion, do write to me at email@example.com.